Children and Adolescent Therapy Services

 As therapy is confidential, it is not good practice for one therapist to offer individual therapy to more than one member of the same family.
 If the need arises, I would help identify appropriate therapists for other family members.

 Rather than working with a young person alone, at times it may be helpful to work with parents and children together.
 We may feel that the best way to support the child is to look at and support relationships within the family.

-Parent-child psychotherapy can be particularly beneficial for children who have had a change of main carer, such as for children who have been adopted.
+Parent-child psychotherapy can be particularly beneficial for children who have had a change of their main carer.
 Working with parents and children together to help establish a secure bond (or attachment) between a child and their carers can be invaluable.

 Parenting Skills for South Hertfordshire

 Sometimes behaviour that at first may seem linked to anxiety or other mental health problems, on discussion appears to be linked to the difficulties that parents have had in establishing rules and boundaries.